Achievable logoAchievable logo

 Guardianship

-When someone cannot manage their own finances, a court-mandated guardian may be appointed to oversee that person’s assets.
-Typically involving mental incapacitation or an inability to manage money, guardianship accounts are opened by financial firms when they receive proper court appointments.
-At that point, the account owner’s assets are placed into a guardianship account and can only be managed by the court-appointed guardian.
+If someone cannot manage their own finances, a court may appoint a guardian to oversee that person’s assets.
+Often this involves mental incapacitation or an inability to manage money.
+Guardianship accounts are opened when the financial firm receives the required court appointment documents.
+The person’s assets are then placed into a guardianship account and may be managed only by the court-appointed guardian.

-Similar to custodial accounts, they must avoid risky investment strategies involving short sales, margin, and option strategies with unlimited risk potential.
+Similar to custodial accounts, guardianship accounts must avoid risky strategies involving short sales, margin, and option strategies with unlimited risk potential.

 Account features

-Now that we’ve discussed various account types, let’s discuss account features that can be added.
+Now that you’ve seen the main account registrations, let’s look at account features that can be added.

-Investment accounts can have numerous features, including check writing, option trading abilities, margin, and cash management.
-The primary feature we’ll discuss in this section relates to trading authorization.
-If an account owner wants to provide a third party the power to act on their behalf, they can obtain a power of attorney (POA).
+Investment accounts can include features such as check writing, option trading abilities, margin, and cash management.
+The main feature covered here is trading authorization.
+If an account owner wants to give a third party authority to act on their behalf, they can grant a power of attorney (POA).

-Limited POA allows the third party to perform account transactions, allowing the authorized person to buy and sell securities on behalf of the account owner.
-However, they cannot request withdrawals from the account.
-Full POA allows the third party to buy and sell securities as well as request withdrawals.
+Limited POA allows the third party to place account transactions, including buying and selling securities, but it does not allow withdrawals.
+Full POA allows the third party to buy and sell securities and request withdrawals.

-If the POA is non-durable, it ceases to exist if the account owner becomes incapacitated.
-Incapacitation includes medical comas and mental incompetency.
-Regardless of the reason, a non-durable POA is revoked if this occurs.
-Durable POA survives incapacitation and remains in effect.
+If the POA is non-durable, it ends if the account owner becomes incapacitated.
+Incapacitation can include a medical coma or mental incompetency.
+Durable POA remains in effect even if the account owner becomes incapacitated.

-POA always ceases to exist if the account owner were to pass away.
-At that point, the executor of the estate would take over control of the decedent’s (deceased person’s) assets.
-Also, POA can be revoked at any time by the account owner.
+POA always ends when the account owner dies.
+At that point, control of the decedent’s assets passes to the executor or administrator of the estate.
+POA can also be revoked at any time by the account owner.

 Key points